Company Direction & Culture

 What the second phase means for ASEC now

 In 2026, ASEC is not only growing training volume.
-We are strengthening capability, readiness and emergency response management systems.
+We are strengthening our ability to help industries prepare for what can go wrong, manage emergencies more effectively and build practical response systems.

 How the aspiration connects to daily work